 In addition to the VPN, with PureVPN you also get a package of other security features.
 There are anti spam measures to prevent your inbox from being clogged up with spam messages, and there is app filtering so you can restrict the use of certain apps over your network.
 Finally, there is also anti virus and anti malware protection to prevent your device from bein infected with unwanted or potentially dangerous software.
 This all in one package makes PureVPN a great choice for newer users.

 IPVanish is a top choice for users who want maximum flexibility and many extra features for added security.
 As well as lightning fast connections and strong 256-bit encryption, the service includes DNS leak protection and has a extra feature kill switch which you can set to cut of your internet connection if you are disconnected from the server for any reason.
 This ensures that you won’t accidentally send sensitive information over an unsecured network.

-The server network covers 850 servers in 60 different countries, so you’ll be able to find a server in the country of your choice for getting around regional restrictions.
+The server network covers 1,300+ servers in 75+ locations worldwide, so you’ll be able to find a server in the country of your choice for getting around regional restrictions.
 You’ll also find software supports for plenty of platforms, including Windows 7, 8, and 10, plus Mac OS, Linux, and Android.
 Of course, there is also a no logging policy to ensure that your data never gets into the wrong hands.

 When you want to be absolutely sure that your internet traffic isn’t being snooped on by government or law enforcement agencies, then VyprVPN is the VPN for you.
 You’ll get the essential 256-bit encryption and no logging policy, but there is also a special double encryption protocol called Chameleon which protects your metadata such as the origin and destination of your encrypted data packets through an extra layer of encryption.